Ginataang manok is a Filipino chicken dish cooked in coconut milk with ginger, chilies, green papaya, and watercress.

 - 1 small onion chopped

-- 8 ounces green papaya peeled, deseeded, and cut into wedges (see note)
+- 8 ounces green papaya cut into chunks

 - Fish sauce, salt, and pepper to taste